 These termites are the most common in North America.
 They are 10 millimeters in length, with dark brownish-black bodies.
 Colonies are most often located in the ground.
 They can eat up to five grams of spring wood per day.
 Chemical treatments and baiting systems work best to eliminate termites.

 This termite, originating in China, is best known for its large size, colony and ability to consume large amounts of wood.
 Formosan termites are 14 to 15 millimeters long and are pale to brownish yellow.
-Damage to wood is done in layers and soil is present.
+Termite damage to wood is done in layers and soil is present.
 They often nest above ground as well as infesting homes, trees and landscape timbers.
-Chemical treatments and in-ground baiting systems, as well as direct wood treatments are typical control methods.
+Chemical treatments and in-ground baiting systems, as well as direct wood treatments are typical control methods for termite infestations.